Home > Analyses > Energy > Marathon Petroleum Corporation

 SWOT Analysis

-This analysis highlights Marathon Petroleum Corporation’s core competitive position and risks to inform strategic decisions.
+This SWOT analysis highlights Marathon Petroleum Corporation’s key internal and external factors shaping its strategic outlook.

 Strengths